cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 - [Prerequisites & Setup](prerequisites.md) - Development environment ready
 - [Create Your First Connector](create-connector.md) - Basic connector working

-**What you'll learn:**
-- How COM automation works with late binding
-- Using the `AutomationClient` base class
-- Thread safety and locking for COM
-- Discovery techniques for COM APIs

 ## Understanding COM Automation

 **COM (Component Object Model)** is a Microsoft technology that allows applications to expose their functionality to other programs.